omarmohsen/katacoda-scenarios-1/jenkins-scenario/step1.md

 `docker logs jenkins -f `{{execute}}

-Enter CTRL+C after ensuring that Jenkins is up
+Enter CTRL+C after ensuring that Jenkins is up.

 In the next steps, you'll use the Jenkins dashboard to configure the plugins and start building the Pipeline.